yoterel/adaptive_isotropic_remeshing/README.md

 -p  | Project result vertices of each iteration on original mesh

 -na | Not Adaptive, will use original botsch & kobbelt remeshing algorithm

+## Common Issues
+- Passing non-manifold meshes to this algorithm: this isn't supported (by design)
+- A non orientable mesh will also fail.
+Normals should be facing outwards in the input.
+- Passing in a ridiculous epsilon value (either too small or too big) will result in failure.